A PEL-type Igusa Stack and the $p$-adic Geometry of Shimura Varieties: Integral model

 where $I_{x_i}(\Q)$ acts diagonally on the middle terms and the action on $\mathfrak{M}_{\mathcal{D}}^\diamond$ is via its map to $\mathrm{Aut}(\widetilde{\mathbb{X}}_b)$.
-The map $\tilde{\Theta}$ agrees with the $p$-adic uniformization map of \cite[Theorem 6.30]{RZ} by comparing their construction of the map in \cite[(6.3)]{RZ} with our construction, c.f. the proof of \ref{integral}.
-Now it follows from \cite[6.30]{RZ} that $\tilde{\Theta}$ is an isomorphism, except that we need to identify $\mathscr{S}_K^{\diamond,b}$ with the v-sheaf attached to the completion of $S_K$ (as a $W(k)$-scheme) along $T\subset S_{K,k}$, the closed subscheme where the universal $p$-divisible group is geometric fiberwise of isogeny class $b$.
-But this is the case, because both are exactly the open sub-v-sheaf of $\SK$, obtained from sheafifying the presheaf
+The map $\tilde{\Theta}$ agrees with the $p$-adic uniformization map of \cite[Theorem 6.30]{RZ} by comparing the construction in \cite[p.
+283, Equation (6.3)]{RZ} with ours, cf. the proof of Theorem \ref{integral}.
+Now $\tilde{\Theta}$ is an isomorphism by \cite[Theorem 6.30]{RZ}, upon identifying $\mathscr{S}_K^{\diamond,b}$ with the v-sheaf attached to the completion of $S_K$ (as a $W(k)$-scheme) along $T\subset S_{K,k}$, the closed subscheme where the universal $p$-divisible group is geometric fiberwise of isogeny class $b$.
+But this is fine, since both are the open sub-v-sheaf of $\SK$, obtained from sheafifying the presheaf

 where $S^\sharp$ is an untilt of $S$ over $\CO_E$ and $\mathfrak{A}$ is the universal formal abelian scheme on $\mathscr{S}_K$. \end{proof}

 \begin{cor} If $[b]$ is basic, then the Igusa variety $\mathrm{Ig}^{b,\diamond}$ as a v-sheaf on $\Perf_k$ is isomorphic to